Got a bunch of leftover beef brisket and are not sure what to do with it? These leftover brisket recipes offer creative ways to use your leftovers.

 Source: runningtothekitchen.com

-This chilli features a tomato base and a lot of beans, so it’s high in protein.
-Great as a leftover dish itself, you can save any extra for your lunch the next day.
+This chilli is great as a leftover dish itself, you can save any extra for your lunch the next day.
 Peppers and corn add a lovely sweetness.

 17. Mexican Brisket Soup